How To Keep Score in Pickleball

 These scoring examples use Team A (Player 1A or 2A) and Team B (Player 1B or 2B).

-Team A, Player 1A stands on the right side of the court because that is where the 1st server always stands on the 1st serve of a new game
+STEP 1 – Team A, Player 1A stands on the right side of the court because that’s where the 1st server always stands on the 1st serve of a new game.

-Notice that the server says 2, not 1
+- Notice that the server says 2 or start, NOT 1

-Remember, the 1st team only gets one serve so the server calls their spot as if they were the 2nd server
+Remember, the 1st server of the game only gets one serve so the server calls their spot as if they were the 2nd server

-Team B successfully returns the ball but Team A misses the ball
+- Team B successfully returns the ball but Team A misses the return ball

 EXAMPLE 2 – In-play game until a fault is made